 Yet, with that conversation has come skepticism.
-There are many people who don't experience the G-spot.
-This is partially because it can take some work and training nerves to register what's going on.
+There are many people who don't experience G-spot arousal or pleasure.
+This is partially because it can take some work in terms of training nerves to register what's going on.
 There's a lot of warmup involved.
 There's definitely some research and learning involved for most people.
 It's true that some experience it without all that extra work, but that is an exception.
 On top of that, some women just don't like how it feels.
 Everyone's body is different.
 We experience pleasure and sensation in different ways.
 That's just how it is.

 It also doesn't help that people who have and do experience G-spot stimulation pleasurably often talk endlessly about how great it is.
-Think Cosmo articles on 'How to Find Your G Spot' and the like.
 This creates pressure for others to experience it in a way that is pleasurable.
 It perpetuates a kind of shame in people who have not experienced it or don't like how it feels in the same way that the general discourse about orgasms does.
 Not everyone can have or enjoy an orgasm in all or any of its forms.
 We know that the orgasm is not the be-all-end-all of sexual activity, although some people treat it that way.
 After all, there are many ways to experience pleasure.
 Not all of them are chained to the contractions of your pelvic floor.

 What does this mean for G-spots?
 Well, it means that they're complicated.
-There isn't really any way to pinpoint this kind of pleasure with scientific research because it is incredibly varied from person to person for a variety of reasons: because bodies vary, because experience of pleasure varies, and because access to pleasure-based sex education can be really hard to come by.
-It is also important to recognize that everyone's bodily experiences are legitimate regardless of whether or not they align with scientific findings and the experience of another person.
-That doesn't mean one shouldn't explore and try to experience new things.
-It does mean that you shouldn't be upset or feel broken if you don't experience them in the way you, or other people, expect you to.
+G-spot pleasure (or lack thereof) varies from person to person for a variety of reasons: because bodies vary, because experience of pleasure varies, and because access to pleasure-based sex education can be really hard to come by.
+It is also important to recognize that everyone's bodily experiences are legitimate, regardless of whether or not they align with scientific findings and the experiences of others.
+That doesn't mean we shouldn't explore and try to experience new things.
+It does mean that there's no reason to feel upset or broken if you don't experience them in the way you, or other people, expect you to.